 Sample Bug-Repelling Essential Oil Blend:

-- 55 drops lemon eucalyptus (reported by the CDC to be a good natural substitution for DEET in repelling insects, but not recommended for use on children under 3 yrs.)
+- 55 drops lemon eucalyptus essential oil (Reported by the CDC to be a good natural substitution for DEET in repelling insects but not recommended for use on children under 3 yrs.)

 Other Bug-Repelling Essential Oils:

 - tea tree